What is irish dance?

 Championships are the competitions that take place in Open.
 They consist of 2 dances (the harder ones, exlained in above section) that competetors perform and depending on how well they are danced, and how highly they are marked upon these dances by edjudicators, the get recalled to dance a set dance.
 A set dance is a special dance made for you by your Irish dance teacher to traditional irish dancing tune (which is either played in Heavy jig beat or Hornpipe).
 This decides how you do in the overall competition.
 Basically, if you dance well enough in the first 2 dances, you get asked to dance again (to your set dance) and if you do well, you get a good place.
 This is easier said than done because set dances can go on for up to 2minutes 20seconds, which is hard when you put in everything.

 Irish dancing has 2 different types of shoes that dance's are performed in.
-These are heavy or hard shoes and light or soft shoes (even though light/soft shoes to girls).
+These are heavy or hard shoes and light or soft shoes (even though boys wear different light/soft shoes to girls).
 Sometimes the girls light shoes are called Gillies.
 The Reel, Single jig, Light jig and Slip jig are all in light shoe, with Heavy jig, Hornpipe and set dances all being in heavy shoes.

 The actual Irish dance is the hardest part.
 It is very complex and has specific skills, moves and aspects that are different from any other dance.
 Light shoes have a leather sole and sides, with crossed laces from the toes to the nape of the ankle.
 In light shoe, you have to be very high on your toes, feet turned out, legs crossed, toes pointed, straight legs, along with shoulders back and arms in!
 This is easy once you have danced for a while, but many struggle with remembering everything once starting out.
 Once in Open, it isn't a case of doing all these things, just doing them better and sharper than any other apponents.
 Once you can do these things with ease, to a higher ability than any other competitions, this is when you win competitions.
 Heavy shoes are harder as they count more towards how you win and be a better dancer.
 This is because your set dance is in heavy shoe, and ultimately, the set dance decides your place in competiton.
 Heavy shoes consist of a fibre-glass tap and heel with leather on the soles and sides.
 They have a buckle and a bendy in the middle to allow dancers to go en point (like a ballet dancer) in dance's.
 While is heavy shoes, dancers treble, shuffle their feet bang, tap and go on their toes.
 These different movements make a variety of sounds which add to the effect of the dance.
 It is a common irish dance saying if the dancer makes good noise with their feet that they have 'feet for the radio'.